 There are three main types of espresso coffee machines – manual, capsule/pod and automatic – meaning there will be some parts that exist on some models and others that don’t (fewer components to clean, woohoo!).
 With some coffee machines costing $5,000 or more, it’s in your interest to keep it clean and working for as long as possible.

-- Wipe down the outside of the machine with a soft damp cloth
+- Outside clean: wipe down the outside of the machine with a soft damp cloth

-- Empty the drip tray and wipe it down
+- Drip tray rinse: empty the drip tray and wipe it down

-- Wipe down and purge the milk frothing wand
+- Milk frothing wand: wipe down and purge the milk frothing wand

-- Remove the filter basket from the portafilter and wipe it with a clean cloth.
+- Filter basket clean: remove the filter basket from the portafilter and wipe it with a clean cloth

 - Clean each component: thoroughly clean the housing, water tank and drip tray with a wet cloth when required.
 Never use solvents or abrasives on the outer machine surface.
 With some coffee machines, the spout outlet can also be removed for ease of washing